 If you look across the river in downtown Saigon you will see mostly empty land of Thu Thiem in District 2.
 This area has been planned to become a new business district and urban area.

-Development has been continually launched and stalled here but at the moment it is still mostly all quiet on the riverfront.
+Development has been continually launched and stalled here but at the moment it’s still mostly all quiet on the riverfront.
 One of the projects is the Empire City Tower, which would be a metre higher than Landmark 81.
 This was meant to start in late 2015.
-Also planned is a car and pedestrian bridge.
+Also planned is the Thu Thiem 2 Bridge and a pedestrian bridge.

 [Two new bridges (and shiny blue water) for the Saigon river.]